Azure/azure-render-hub/README.md

 * A Render Manager, Queue Manager or Scheduler

-It is a prerequisite that you have an existing Deadline or Qube render farm.
+It is a prerequisite that you have an existing render farm manager like Deadline, Qube, OpenCue or Tractor.

 ## What's Supported